cbig/zonator/cran-comments.md

 ## Submission

 This is a bugfix following 0.5.7 realesed on
-CRAN earlier today and addressing two issues reported by Prof Brian Ripley.
+CRAN addressing two issues reported by Prof Brian Ripley.

 * The startup message in 0.5.7 version was plain wrong: zonator does not require zdat data